This post contains affiliate links, what’s that? Click here

 Reusable Grocery Bag

 My favorite brand for these is Baggu.
 The large size can hold up to 50 pounds, not that you’ll need that much, but they are sturdy.
 They have the cutest patterns and fold up into a tiny pouch when you aren’t using them.
 I always need them when shopping for souvenirs in the markets or to save on plastic when grocery shopping for food for my Airbnb.
+You can get Baggu here, and other options here, here, and here.

 Travel days are long and iPhone batteries are not.
 Free yourself from having to always hunt out the power outlets in airports and bring power banks with you.
 I bring a large one that has 5 full phone charges of power that gets me through long travel days.
 I also have a smaller one that I always have in my purse in case I need a quick charge when I’m out and about.